Yuxi0-0/latex-homework-template/README.md

 1. registered yourself to an online latex editor:https://www.overleaf.com/.
 2. Fork this repo to your own github account.(uppper right of this page Fork)
 3. Back to overleaf, start a new project, choose to import this repo from github.
-4. You can now be able to typesetting using latex.
+4. Now you are able to typesetting using latex.

 Some useful sources:
 math symbols https://www.cmor-faculty.rice.edu/~heinken/latex/symbols.pdf